Trarizon/Trarizon.Library/src/Trarizon.Library.Linq/README.md

 - Aggregation
     - `CountsMoreThan/LessThan/AtMost/AtLeast/EqualsTo/Between` : Judge size of collection
-    - `IsDistinct(By)` : Check if the collection doesn't contains duplicate element
     - `IsInOrder(By)` : Check if the elements in collection is in order
     - `MinMax(By)` : Get minimun value and maximun value in one iteration
 - Creation